Pywr-DRB/Pywr-DRB/_sources/Model/pywr_drb_model_nodes.md

 There are 32 major internal nodes in the Pywr-DRB model consisting of 18 reservoirs and 14 locations along the across the stream network.
 Each node is connected to one or more other nodes via an *edge*.

+For a list of all major nodes in the model, refer to the Supplemental [Pywr-DRB Node List](../Model/pywr_drb_inflow_scenarios.md) page.

 More information about the default Pywr node classes can be found [in the Pywr documentation.](https://pywr.github.io/pywr/api/pywr.nodes.html#nodes-classes)

 ## Major nodes